-- Georgian Technical University, Tbilisi
+- Faculty of Law and International Relations of Georgian Technical University, Tbilisi

-- Free University, Tbilisi
+- Caucasus University, Tbilisi

-- Batumi Shota Rustaveli State University
+- The Batumi Shota Rustaveli State University, Batumi

 Together with our partner organisations in Georgia and Abkhazia we conduct regular discussion rounds and workshops on war memory.
 In this work we deliberately focus on rural and border regions as well as IDP settlements.
 It is our goal to make people and stories from all regions heard, who are rarely heard in official discourses.
 In Intergenerational Dialogue, older and younger people interact.
 Older participants add their experiences, younger participants challenge dominant narratives and share their views.
 To deepen and broaden the discussions, the Berghof team regularly conducts intergenerational one-day workshops, opening spaces for deeper discussion.
 In 2019 and 2020 our local team conducted 1300 parallel local discussion workshops (800 by the Georgian team and 500 by the Abkhaz team).